-For each individual, this should result in 1 rectal temp (30-60s), and 28 photos (each about 5 seconds) or about 2 minutes per buffalo in images
+For each individual, this should result in 16 photos (each about 5 seconds) or < <2 minute per buffalo in images

-Based on time constraints, this should only be done for 2-3 buffalo per capture
+Based on time constraints, this should only be done for 2-3 buffalo per capture until we have data from ~5-6 animals.

 Repeat for different individuals at capture time points as possible – targeting all buffalo by the end of the TB study

-In situ monitoring study

-For a focal sedated buffalo, insert a rectal instant read thermometer and allow the thermometer to come to a stable temperature (30-60 seconds)
+Core data collection

+In the 1-2 days leading up to a capture, take photos of the inner ear (left, right or both) for each animal from the boma fence or walkway.
+Record the date, time, estimated distance from the target, ambient temperature, and the positioning of the animal (full sun, shade, etc).

-Take photos of inner and outer ears on the left and right side at 25 cm (the most accurate distance)
+On the capture day, take photos of inner and outer ears on the left and right side at 25 cm (the most accurate distance).

-With limited time constraints, this should only be done for as many buffalo per capture as possible

-Repeat at every time point
+Photos need to be taken for all buffalo during a capture event.

 Ex situ study

 Fill a smooth-sided container (25 gallons) with warm water (38-45 C)